 Using the for-each loop:

-Without mentioning the size of an array, we can access the elements of a display by using for each loop, for example
+Without mentioning the size of an array, we can access the elements of a display by using each loop, for example

 for(int element : array) { }